Making PLU Your Home

 - Pets, waterbeds, nail picture hangers

 Irons, ironing boards and toasters may be stored in student rooms but must be used in the designated common area locations.
-If you are in doubt about an item you would like to bring, call the Residential Life Office at 253-535-7200.
+If you are in doubt about an item you would like to bring, call the Department of Residential Life at 253-535-7200.